Union Jack flag icon Canada flag Canada Ireland flag Ireland

 A gemstone cut that has an oval shape with two pointed ends on its longest axis.

-A scale of 1 to 10 used to measure the hardness of gemstones.
+A scale of 1 to 10 is used to measure the hardness of gemstones.
 Diamonds have a hardness of 10, making them one of the hardest materials.

 An iridescent coating formed on the inside of oyster shells.
 It is used to create beads and pendants.
 Also known as nacre.

 A chemical applied to silver or sterling silver to blacken it as a decorative effect.
 A form of patination.
-Often the recessed pattern is blackened and the raised areas are shiny silver.
+Often, the recessed pattern is blackened, and the raised areas are shiny silver.

 A faceted gemstone that has a square cut.
 It may also be known as a quadrillion or squarillion.

-A variation of a cabochon gemstone cut which has a flat bottom and a dome-shaped top.
+A variation of a cabochon gemstone cut, which has a flat bottom and a dome-shaped top.
 The top of a rose-cut gem has several facets cut into it (anywhere from 3 to 24).

 An alloy of gold and copper, also known as pink gold and red gold.
 The higher the copper content, the stronger the red colouration.